MicrosoftDocs/cloud-adoption-framework/docs/modernize/data-platform-modernization.md

 Companies often have different kinds of existing data that they can [democratize](../innovate/considerations/data.md).
 When a customer hypothesis requires the use of existing data to build modern solutions, a first step might be data modernization and data migration to prepare for inventions and innovations.
 To align with existing migration efforts within a cloud adoption plan, do your modernization by using the [Modernize methodology](index.md).

 This article outlines a series of data platform modernization approaches that align with the Modernize methodology.
-You can best align these approaches to the standard database migration toolchain.<!--link-->
+You can best align these approaches to the standard [database migration toolchain](/data-migration/).

-NEED CONTENT - CRAIG'S TEAM.
 During the assess workloads phase, a cloud adoption team assesses the current state and future state for the migrated asset.
 When that process is part of an innovation effort, both cloud adoption teams can use this article to help make those assessments.

 ## Primary toolset